 Product feed faults are the most important problem group.
 You should first look for any problems and resolve them in the Google Merchant Center diagnostics and feed processing sections.

-How to fix: There are two methods you may use to verify your feed for errors:
+How to fix: There are two methods you may use to verify your Shopping feed for errors:

 - Navigate to Products > Feeds on your Google Merchant Center account.
 Choose your stream after that, then click Processing.

 - Navigate to Products in your Google Merchant Center and click Diagnostics.
 You will get a list of any errors the system discovers.

 The common problems with product feeds and solutions are shown below.

 Your product feed must be supplied at least once per 30 days.
 Without an update, products will expire after 30 days, and your advertising will no longer appear.
 As a result, it’s advisable to re-submit updated product information every day or every few days.

 How to fix: Go to your Google Merchant Center, pick Products > Feeds, select your feed, click Settings, and activate Daily Fetch.

 Click Fetch now if your product feed has already expired.